-He is also an Adjunct Professor in the School of Interactive Arts and Technology at Simon Fraser University, IBM CAS Faculty Fellow, and an executive committee member
+since 2007.
+Presently, he is the President of the Society for Learning Analytics Research, an Adjunct Professor in the School of Interactive Arts and Technology at Simon Fraser University, Adjunct Professor in the School of Education at

 advance our understanding of information seeking, sense-making, and self-regulated and social learning.
 Funded by granting agencies and industry in Canada and Europe, Dragan is a recipient of several best paper awards at